CarolTeo11/Capstone-20.1/README.md

 The data was split 70-30 into the train and test sets.

 ### Methodology
-What methods are you using to answer the question?

 In this example, I used a few methodologies for 'binary' classification models, namely, KNN, Logistic Regression, SVM, and Decision Tree.